DeXter-on-Radix/website/docs/PageContextGuide.md

 }
 ```

-7. Whenever you need the state or update the state, use can import it like this:
+7. Whenever you need a state or update the state, use can import it like this:

 ```jsx
 function MyPageChildComponent() {